Test of the Society of United Irishmen: Militant revision, 1795

 In the awful presence of God, I, [name], do voluntarily declare, that I will persevere in endeavouring to form a brotherhood of affection among Irishmen of every religious persuasion, and that I will also persevere in my endeavours to obtain an equal, full and adequate representation of all the people of Ireland.
 I do further declare, that neither hopes, fears, rewards or punishments shall ever induce me, directly or indirectly, to inform on or give evidence against any member or members of this or similar societies, for any act or expression of theirs, done or made, collectively or individually, in or out of this society, in pursuance of the spirit of this obligation.In the words of William James MacNeven (McNevin) who had taken the oath in Dublin from Mary Moore, "the substance was so altered as to correspond with the progress of opinion, embracing both republicans and reformers".

-Under the Insurrection Act of 1796 any person convicted of administering the test was to "suffer death without benefit of clergy" and anybody taking the oath was to be "transported for life".
+Under the Insurrection Act 1796 (36 Geo.
+3. c.
+20 (I)) any person convicted of administering the test was to "suffer death without benefit of clergy" and anyone taking the oath was to be "transported for life".
 An early and celebrated victim of the Act was William Orr who, in October 1797 was hanged in Carrickfergus, County Antrim, for administering the United Irish test to two soldiers.